RepoData/RepoData/README.md

 # Status

-As of June 14, 2018, there are 30 states available, in addition to Washington DC.
+As of November 30, 2018, there are 43 states available, in addition to Washington DC.
 Additional states will be made available as the data is processed.

 # Funding Source